pulumi/pulumi-self-hosted-installers/ecs-hosted/go/README.md

 ---|---|---
 1 | 01/22/2022 | DNS project added; Route53 A records are contained in a separate project to allow a different AWS account to be used, if needed.
 2 | 04/15/2022 | Golang application now supports Pulumi Service operating in a private, no public internet access environment.
 This configuration, which is disabled by default, can be enabled by setting the `enablePrivateLoadBalancerAndLimitEgress` configuration value in both the `application` and `dns` stack configurations.
+3 | 05/03/2022 | README.md split into Golang and Typescript specific versions

 ## User Guides: